Over the years, link building strategies have evolved and matured.

 First things first, you’ll actually need to create a case study.

-Consider partnering with a complementary business to divide the workload, or outsource if if doing it yourself isn’t feasible.
+Consider partnering with a complementary business to divide the workload, or outsource if doing it yourself isn’t feasible.

 50. Links Your Competitors Have

 Use a tool like Ahrefs, find out what links your competitors have and target those sites through manual outreach, guest blogging, or interviews.